clicon/clixon/CONTRIBUTING.md

 Notes:
 1. Use only a single return statement in a function
-2. Do not use of goto:s in other ways
+2. Do not use goto:s in other ways

 ### Comments